djthapa22/Project_3_G5/README.md

 ## Overview
 For this project, our group decided to analyze the AirBnB data within the greater Twin Cities area.
-We wanted to understand how we could use an online datasource (API) to extract data and complete the following steps of ETL steps in driving our visiualization
+We wanted to understand how we could use an online datasource (API) to extract data and complete the following steps of ETL steps in driving our visualizations.

 * ***<ins>Extraction:*** </ins>  <br> We utilized the AirBnB data found in below resource for Twin Cities area.
   * We used the CSV method to download the data